 North Terrace Campus - Semester 2 - 2015

 General Course Information

-Course Code CORPFIN 6002 Course Self-Managed Super - Establish & Accumulate Coordinating Unit Business School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 2 x two day intensives scheduled on Fridays and Saturdays Available for Study Abroad and Exchange N Assumed Knowledge CORPFIN 7005 Course Description Participants will analyse the benefits of SMSF's and the factors that have resulted in them being adopted by a wide range of self-employed people, employees on higher salaries with flexible remuneration arrangements and those close to or in retirement.
+Course Code CORPFIN 6002 Course Self-Managed Super - Establish & Accumulate Coordinating Unit Business School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange N Assumed Knowledge CORPFIN 7005 Course Description Participants will analyse the benefits of SMSF's and the factors that have resulted in them being adopted by a wide range of self-employed people, employees on higher salaries with flexible remuneration arrangements and those close to or in retirement.
 The topics covered will include the formation of SMSF's, issues around trust deeds and the regulations governing them and the Superannuation Industry (Supervision) Act (SIS Act).
 In addition, there will be a detailed review of compliance, investment strategies, taxation at the fund level, CGT small business exemptions and instalment warrants including the new borrowing rules.
 The rules concerning related party asset acquisitions, sole purpose, in-house assets, loans to members and accepting contributions will also be examined.
 Additionally, the participants will learn the rights and obligations of the trustees, members and other parties that are connected with the operation of the fund.

 Course Coordinator: Mrs Tania Turner

 The full timetable of all activities for this course can be accessed from Course Planner.